Oslandia/lopocs/README.rst

 * Stream patches stored in PostgreSQL
 * Greyhound protocol support
 * 3DTiles standard support (partial)
-* Produce ready to use examples with Potree, Cesium and itowns2
+* Produce ready to use examples with Potree and Cesium

 Installation
 ============